in

 Then you'll need to use the RowUpdating method again.
 This tutorial give a good example of how to implement this in your own code:

-Custom update data via the RowUpdating event
+Customize data updates using the RowUpdating event

 You may find this tutorial helpful if you want define your own buttons for editing or enable editing by double-clicking the row: